dlemstra/Magick.NET/docs/Readme.md

 - [Drawing](Drawing.md)
   - Draw text

-## Magick.NET.Web
-Magick.NET.Web is an extension to Magick.NET that can be used to script/optimize/compress image with an IHttpModule.
-The documentation for the library can be found here: [Magick.NET.Web](Magick.NET.Web.md).

 ## More documentation
 For some great ImageMagick examples please visit the following page: https://www.imagemagick.org/Usage.
 Create a [new issue](https://github.com/dlemstra/Magick.NET/issues) if you need help to change one of these examples into code.